doublez13/Bare-Metal-Kubernetes-Setup/Bare-Metal-Provision/README.md

 # Bare Metal Provision with High Availability

 This section provisions a fresh Kubernetes cluster using [Kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/).
 These steps should work fine on both Debian and RedHat based distros.
+This configuration assumes you already have an HA-API configured, as discussed in the [previous section](../HA-API/).

 ## Prerequisites
 1. Disable swap